ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ```

 #### 7.2.2 Links in the response
-The static `Links` generated from the `linkedTo` field will be injected to the json payload when it is not
+The static `Links` generated from the `linkedTo` field will be injected into the JSON payload when it is not
 a closed record and not `readonly`.
 Suppose the user returns the below record type, the runtime will inject the `Links`
 record as in the latter.
-So the response should be considered as a record with `Links` field.
+Therefore, the response should be considered as a record with the `Links` field.

 ```ballerina
 public type 'Order record {